aaronpk/oauth-direct-interaction-grant/draft-parecki-oauth-direct-interaction-grant.md

     HTTP/1.1 200 OK
     Content-Type: application/json;charset=UTF-8
     Cache-Control: no-store
-    Pragma: no-cache

     {
       "challenge_type": "recovery-code"
     }

-TODO: It is unclear why the AS would decide a recovery code is required, since that assumes the AS knows the user has lost their other MFA options.
+While this is likely to be an uncommon challenge response, the AS may decide a recovery code is required, for example if it is known that the user has lost their other MFA options.

-### Redirect Challenge
+### Redirect Challenge {#redirect-challenge}

 In the case where the authorization server wishes to interact with the user itself, limiting the client's interaction with the user, it can return the `redirect` challenge type.